 Determine the species you are housing and find out their needs.
 Some owls, for example, need their boxes lined with wood chips to help keep their owlets warm.

-It varies by species, but in general, some owls and kestrels will only nest in woodlands (which may be at the back of your property).
+It varies by species, but in general, some owls and kestrels will only nest in woodlands (which may be at the back of your large property).
 Others may use boxes on isolated trees, mounted approximately 15 feet (5m) off the ground.

 Get specific instructions from a local conservation authority to choose the best box and setup for your area.